Secrets of International Trading

 Another popular type of box used for export shipments is a wooden frame with plywood walls.
 Such a box has great strength because of the framing and can therefore withstand pressure from heavy loads placed on top.

-Also, the plywood walls are practically puncture-proof as well as theft-proof.
+The plywood walls are practically puncture-proof as well as theft-proof.
 Furthermore, the plywood box is lighter in weight and smaller in cubic area than its slatted wooden counterpart.
 Another advantage of the plywood box is that it can be waterproofed at the joints and easily lined with moisture barriers.

 Wooden Crates